 There will be a section on your housing application that you can put these requests in but you will also need to fill out the appropriate information that can be found here as well.

 You will receive an email from the Residence Life Office that will come to your Ashland email address by the second week of July.

-You will pick up your room key in the lobby of your residence hall on Friday, August 24th starting at 9am.
+You will pick up your room key in the lobby of your residence hall for new students Friday, August 23rd starting at 9am.
 If you move-in earlier, check-ins will occur in the Residence Life Office, HCSC 232.

 Unfortunately we can't show you the exact room, but when you come for your orientation drive-in we can show you a mock room in your hall.

 During the first two weeks and last two weeks of each semester we are in what we call a room freeze.
 This just means that we don’t do any physical moving of rooms until this period ends.
 You can still submit a request and we will work with you making arrangements during the freeze.
 You can complete the room change request at housing.ashland.edu.

 RA's (Resident Assistants) are trained in community development and crisis management.
 Their various duties focus on the development of a secure floor and hall community.
 Each RA is responsible for organizing social and educational floor events, being trained in conflict resolution activities, responding to crisis, serving as a referral source and assisting with the adjustment issues that face new and returning students.

 AC's (Area Coordinators) supervise RA's and oversee the day-to-day operations of residence hall facilities.
 They serve as Student Conduct board members for residence hall disciplinary incidents.
 The AC's also assist with crisis situations and participate in an on-call duty schedule with other AC's.
 As a member of the professional Residence Life staff, AC's have an understanding and sensitivity towards the needs and interest of building a community of respect.

 RA selection materials will become available to students in October.
 If you are interested in learning more, attend you buildings Hall Council and/or talk to an RA or AC.